Property Division / Property Distribution

 In the issuance of the divorce decree, the court will order a community property division or distribution in a manner it deems equitable.
 This includes liquid assets, the right to proceeds to any life insurance policy, retirement benefits, and real property.
 If the court awards a portion of a party's retirement plan to the other party, a Qualified Domestic Relations Order (QDRO) will be used to divide the property.
 The QDRO is separate from the divorce decree and assigns a portion of the benefits to the former spouse.
 Specific information must be included in the QDRO, and the retirement plan administrator must approve it.Meet With a Seasoned Divorce Lawyer in Dallas

 The laws of Texas afford both parties in a marriage the right to an equal and just division of community property.
 Issues usually arise as to how the court should divide property in a divorce regardless, however, parties often disagree on both the nature of property and what constitutes a just division.
 If you are interested in seeking a divorce, a committed family law attorney can represent your interests and help you pursue a rightful distribution of any community property.
 At McClure Law Group, we work tirelessly to help our clients seek an equitable property division or property distribution in divorce.
-We are available by appointment at our office in Collin County in Plano.
 We also represent people in divorce actions in Dallas, Garland, Fort Worth, Richardson, Irving, McKinney, Frisco, and Rockwall, and in other cities in Dallas, Grayson, Collin, Tarrant, Denton, and Rockwall Counties.
 Contact us at 214.692.8200 or through our online form to set up a meeting.